CphBusCosSem3/Exercises/CA/CA1/README.md

 ## The chat protocol
 The chat system must use a protocol to communicate with the client and server.
-This protocol have been defined in the class on the 13th of February and can be found here: --LINK--
+This protocol have been defined in the class on the 13th of February and can be found here: [https://github.com/CphBusCosSem3/Exercises/blob/master/CA/CA1/protocol.md](https://github.com/CphBusCosSem3/Exercises/blob/master/CA/CA1/protocol.md)

-Following the protocol is the most important part of this assignment.
+Following and implementing this protocol is the most important part of this assignment.
 If your server does not obey this protocol, it will not be accepted as a valid solution!

 ## The server
 The server must be written in Java and use a simple TCP connection to receive and send messages.
 The server